GUIDE Camping in Japan Japan's extensive National Parks offer incredible places to camp

-With over 3,000 campsites scattered across the country, you're sure to find a location that suits your needs, though reservations are highly recommended.
-For a list of where to go camping in Japan, check out our guide on campsites across eight areas, including prices, directions and other information on over 60 locations.
+With about 3,000 campsites scattered across the country, you're sure to find a location that suits your needs, though reservations are highly recommended.
+For a list of where to go camping in Japan, check out our guide on campsites across nine areas, including prices, directions and other information on over 60 locations.

 How much does it cost?

 Whatever your budget, there are campgrounds and campsites to meet your needs.

 Many campgrounds in Japan are totally free, but most of those with facilities will charge you to stay.
 Some campgrounds charge per person, some charge a flat fee per tent, while others charge a base fee plus additional fees for more people.

 Prices vary, but smaller campsites generally start as low as 400 yen per person up to 3,000 yen for the whole site.
 If you'd like to be near nature but have no interest in sleeping outside, many campgrounds rent bungalows, yurts, lodges and cabins ranging from 4,000 yen to 30,000 yen per night.

 In Japan, campgrounds generally come with amenities, including running water and electricity.
 There are usually toilets and sinks, and many are near onsens.
 Some of the larger campgrounds feature activity areas with tennis courts, playgrounds and fishing ponds.
 Campfires are usually prohibited in Japan, but most locations allow you to bring a fire pit.